 Every asylum seeker needs a medical certificate.
 Your procedure will not start without having one.
-In the past, every refugee received an appointment for the hospital through the only doctor in the camp.
+In the past, every refugee get an appointment for the hospital by the only doctor in the camp.
 That policy changed drastically with the arrival of the new government.
-The entire translation team was fired and people had to stand in line before their appointment.
-So they were spending their nights in front of the hospital in the bitter cold, hoping to be among the lucky ones that day.
+The entire translation team got fired and people had to stand in line before their appointment.
+So they spend their nights in front of the hospital in the bitter cold, hoping to be among the lucky ones that day.

 This too has been stopped.
 Now the newcomers get priority and the people who have been staying here for months or even years are no longer visible…

 Previously you had to renew your registration card every month.
 Your name was on the board if it was your turn.
-No point.
+No discussion.

 Now this has to be done every 14 days.
 If you are delayed for 5 days, because the system cannot handle it, you are simply thrown out of the system…

 At two o’clock in the morning, Toure stands in line with 95 others to renew his registration card.
 Toure is fortunate.
 He managed within twelve hours.
 Just before they are closing.

 Bassirou and many others are less lucky.
 He did not make it and is back in line from 1 o’clock pm.
 He hides his frustration behind his eternal smile.
 My heart is crying and not only that.
 I’m furious.
 How inhuman can we be.